 After many community meetings and much public input, the Recreation Facilities Master Plan was completed in 2000.

 The year 2004 saw the opening of the new Chateau in the fall.
 The Championship Golf Course renovation continued and the renovated course reopened in the spring of 2005.
-The election year, 2004, saw the election of two new Trustees; Bea Epstein and Beverly Mapps and the re-election of Trustee Bob Wolf to another four year term.
-These three Trustees' terms will expire at the end of 2008.
+The election year, 2004, saw the election of two new Trustees; Bea Epstein and Beverly Mapps and the re-election of Trustee Bob Wolf to another four-year term.
+These three Trustees' terms expired at the end of 2008.
 Joining these three Trustees are Trustees John Bohn and Gene Brockman whose terms expire at the end of 2006.

 In 2006, the Board of Trustees adopted a Strategic Management Plan.
 The Board members and Staff have agreed that this document will be reviewed and updated, at an annual Board workshop, to be held following the first Board meeting of each new calendar year.
 Late 2006 saw the completion of Phase 1 of Effluent Export Pipeline Project.
 At the end of 2006, Trustee Beverly Mapps resigned from her position leaving a vacancy of two years.
 Trustees Bohn and Brockman were re-elected to four year terms; their terms expire at the end of 2010.